shaminderjeet/todo_list/readme.md

 - **readme**: *There is also an important part to give the information about the project and have all the details of the project called **readme.md**.* **readme.md** is also created to explain the brief details of the project.

- **gitignore**: *another file called gitignore is created to untrack files or directories.*
+ **gitignore**: *Another file called gitignore is created to untrack files or directories.*
 ## Features
-### Reading Tasks:
+### Read Tasks:
-The list of tasks is displayed to the console if there will be no new added task .For implementing this features we can type the  following command on command-line.**node filename**.It will read the text file .It also count the tasks while reading and print it to console.for example:-
+The list of tasks is displayed to the console if there will be no new added task .For implementing this features we can type the  following command on command-line. <**node filename**>.It will read the text file .It also count the tasks while reading and print it to console.for example:-

 **$node todo.js**